radumarias/interview_project_alexandru_tomuta/README.md

 * Google API places response mapping - using Jackson Json mapper

 TODO:
+* Do we need to make Google API calls from back-end?
+We can just move these API calls in client and any CRUD operations - saved in back-end db.
 * DB integration - add Hibernate support, entities, persistence layer
 * Persist locations to DB
 * Display locations from DB on client-side